tmtsoftware/csw/docs/src/main/apps/cswservices.md

 csw-services start
 ```

+* --interface-name | -i if provided, helps you set the interface name.
+    ```bash
+    // This starts all the services and sets the interface name to en0. csw-services start -i en0
+    ```

 If only  specific services are to be started then following options can be used along with the `start` command.

 * --config | -c if provided, starts configuration service.
     ```bash
     // This starts location service along with the config service